stelzinga/MF/MGT_80.Tools.md

 This format is useful to visually show the relation between Goals, Sub-Goals, Projects/Streams/Subs and Routines/Actions/Drills.
 The above is a *possible* display, it may not be *desirable* to use this too often: it can become difficult to read.

 ### Objective Notation Expanded Format
-With above details of the various Indicators, the expanded format for Objective Notation can be written as per below:
+With above details of the various Indicators, the expanded format for Objective Notation can be written as:

 Run Goals and  Sub-Goals:
 % name (period:start:end:eff) {perf:benef} |link| [ref]